myl7/mylmoe/posts/2020-10-23-github-action-ssh-deploy.md

 CD is delicious, liberating our productivity from worrying about trivial things.
 Never NGINX, never ASGI, never daemon, and we can just focus on our code.

-Recently I am working on my blog, which is just what you are looking at, and get tired of `scp` dist folder to server, `ssh` logging in, overriding previous files, and opening the browser to see if it works.
+Recently I am working on my blog, which is just what you are looking at, and get tired of the `scp` dist folder to the server, `ssh` logging in, overriding previous files, and opening the browser to see if it works.
 After setting up GitHub Action as CI, which is pretty easy, I decided to set up CD too.

 ## Basic solution on my own

 The blog is just a static blog.
-All I am required to do is to build the emit files, and put them to the right paths.
+All I am required to do is to build the emit files and put them on the right paths.
 So I decided to use a simple deploy script to complete the tasks.

-For safety, I do not want others to get information of my server, so I just pipe the output of the script to `/dev/null`.
+For safety, I do not want others to get information about my server, so I just pipe the output of the script to `/dev/null`.
 I also put the deploy script into the GitHub secrets, and when need it, `echo` it to a file and `bash` it.

 Use `scp` to copy files to the server, with `-q` to suppress output.
-I put all server side operations to a script on the server, and use `ssh` with `-t` to execute the script as long as SSH connected.
+I put all server-side operations to a script on the server and use `ssh` with `-t` to execute the script as long as SSH is connected.

 Then test the script on my development machine, which gives no problems.
-Now it is time to commit, push and see if Github Action feels good.
+Now it is time to commit, push, and see if Github Action feels good.
 But what is wired happened: CI/CD gives OK, but the files on my server are not updated.

 ## Some problems found by myself